Eschatologue/CM_wiki/docs/class/barbarian/tranquillity.md

 ### Level 3: Combat Superiority

 You have studied martial techniques to enhance your skill in battle.
-You learn Manoeuvre from the Fighter's Battle Master subclass that are fueled by special dice called Superiority Dice.
+You learn Manoeuvre from the Battle Master that are fueled by special dice called Superiority Dice.

 #### Manoeuvre